cn-uofbasel/p2p-basel/index.markdown

   3. (Fri.
 14h) "Formal Verification Tools for Protocols and CRDTs: Promela and VeriFx" by Christian Tschudin [Refs: [SpinRoot](https://spinroot.com/) [VeriFx](https://github.com/verifx-prover/verifx)]]
   4. (Fri.
 15h) "(Manually) Proving the Convergence of State-based CRDTs & Application to 2P-BFT-Log" by [Erick Lavoie](https://dmi.unibas.ch/en/persons/lavoie-erick) [Ref: [2P-BFT-Log Paper](https://arxiv.org/abs/2307.08381)]
   5. (Fri.
 16h) "" by ??
+  7. (Sat.
+11h-12h) Prof. Joachim Rosenthaler, "Code-based systems in the Context of Post-Quantum Cryptography"

 These lectures are open to students and researchers of the Department of Mathematics and Computer Science at University of Basel.
 Participants are